stefanofa/awesome/TOPICS.md

 *   [johannschopplich/unlazy](https://github.com/johannschopplich/unlazy) - 🪧 Universal lazy loading library for placeholder images leveraging native browser APIs

-## monitor

-*   [thebuilder/react-intersection-observer](https://github.com/thebuilder/react-intersection-observer) - React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.

-*   [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) - A fancy self-hosted monitoring tool

 ## react-hooks

 *   [thebuilder/react-intersection-observer](https://github.com/thebuilder/react-intersection-observer) - React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.